Royal Cache DB320 shabti types and shabti boxes

 Photo: Pierre Berge

-It is a mystery to me why the quality of the faience of the Worker 5 series is so different from other shabtis of Pinedjem I and this period.
-It seems as if they were made under special circumstances
+It remains a mystery to me why the quality of the faience, characterised by numerous unusual cracks in the outer layer and rather clumsy paintwork, of the Worker 5 series differs so markedly from that of other shabtis of Pinedjem I and from those of this period in general.
+It appears as though these figures were produced under special or atypical circumstances, or alternatively, that they could be modern forgeries

 All around movies of two other workers, number one, number two (with wig Worker 3)